giftedloser/create-electron-app/README.md

 npm run start   # Launch the compiled app
 ```

+The `dev` script uses `cross-env` and `concurrently` to spawn `tsc -w`, Vite and
+Electron in parallel.
+Any changes to TypeScript files trigger an incremental
+rebuild so your app refreshes immediately.

 ## Adding IPC Channels

 `src/preload.ts` contains two arrays, `allowedSendChannels` and `allowedReceiveChannels`, which control which IPC messages the renderer may use.
 To expose a new channel, add its name to one of these arrays: